 "The qualities that characterise [Rustioni's] work in the theatre - flair, intelligence, an immaculate sense of pace, tension and drama - also very much formed the basis of an exceptional concert that found him and his orchestra on terrific form."

 (Tim Ashley, The Guardian)

 An important aspect of the Ulster Orchestra's work across Northern Ireland is its annual touring programme of concerts, which brings live orchestral music to the heart of communities across the region.
-Ulster Orchestra On Your Doorstep, was founded in the 2016/17 Season (the Orchestra's 50th Anniversary Season) and it sees the orchestra play in as diverse a range of venues as possible across Northern Ireland, sending everything from small ensembles and chamber music concerts, right up to the full symphony orchestra, far and wide across the region.
-In addition to our local tours, we also travelled to Linz, Austria in 2022 and 2024 for performances at the renowned Brucknerhaus Concert Hall and also performed at Festival Berlioz in France in August 2023.
+A new initiative for the Orchestra, Ulster Orchestra On Your Doorstep, was founded in the 2016/17 Season (the Orchestra's 50th Anniversary Season) and it sees the orchestra play in as diverse a range of venues as possible across Northern Ireland, sending everything from small ensembles and chamber music concerts, right up to the full symphony orchestra, far and wide across the region.
+In addition to our local tours, we also travelled to Linz, Austria in 2022 for a performance at the renowned Brucknerhaus Concert Hall.